ANZUK: Disbandment

 By 1973 the political climate in Australia and the United Kingdom had changed and it was deemed that ANZUK should be disbanded.
 Rear Admiral Wells, the First ANZUK commander who established the Force, had the task of planning the run-down phase and handing over to his successor Air Vice Marshal Richard Gordon Wakeford, to follow through.

-Australia would be retaining a presence in Butterworth in Malaysia and the United Kingdom had decided to withdrawal all its forces east of Suez.
+Australia would be retaining a presence in Butterworth in Malaysia and the United Kingdom had decided to withdraw all its forces east of Suez.
 It was in New Zealand's interest to retain a force in southeast Asia, so on 30 January 1974 New Zealand Force South East Asia was formed, taking under its command all the New Zealand units formerly part of ANZUK.